Halal, Vegetarian & Allergy-Friendly Family Dining in Fukuoka & Kyushu (2026)

 a person cutting food on a plate with a knife (Photo by Mihir Sabnis on Unsplash)

-Oita’s food story is built on three things kids love by default: toriten (the prefecture’s beloved tempura-battered fried chicken), dango-jiru (a flat-noodle dumpling soup that’s basically Japanese chicken-and-dumplings), and kabosu citrus that lifts everything from gyudon to soda.
-Add Beppu’s onsen-cooked specialties and Yufuin’s village snack street, and you have a food map that’s surprisingly … Read more
+Oita’s food story is built on three things kids love by default: toriten (the prefecture’s beloved tempura-battered fried chicken) and dango-jiru (a flat-noodle dumpling soup that’s basically Japanese chicken-and-dumplings).
+The third is kabosu citrus, the sour-fragrant lime that lifts everything from gyudon to soda.
+Add Beppu’s onsen-cooked specialties and Yufuin’s village snack street, and you … Read more

 Family-Friendly Food in Kumamoto: Where to Eat with Kids (2026)